jupyter-book/jupyter-book/jupyter_book/book_template/content/guide/03_build.md

 make install
 ```

-which will install Bundler (a Ruby depency management tool) and then install the plugins
+which will install Bundler (a Ruby dependency management tool) and then install the plugins
 needed to build the site for your book.

-### Build the site HTML for your book

-Once you've generated the markdown for your notebooks and installed the
-necessary dependencies.
-You are ready to build your site HTML.
+You can then build the site locally by running:

-Ensure that your notebooks have been converted to markdown, there should be a
-collection of them in `_build/`.

-Once you've confirmed this, run this command to generate your book's HTML using
-Jekyll:

 ```
 make site